SpongeBobSun/ReactNative-TL-DR/README.md

 # ReactNative - Too Long Don't Read

-After using `ReactNative` in company projects for about one year, I've decide to write something about it.
+After using `ReactNative` in company projects for about one year, I've decided to write something about it.
 There are a lot of documents talking about pros and cons of `ReactNative` so l will not do that.
 Summarize in one word - `ReactNative` is awesome.

 I'll write down the important part and bread crumbs about how `ReactNative` works in this document.
 Starting with `AppDelegate` of a simple project and we will go through the initialization part of `ReactNative` ,  `NativeModules` and how JavaScript code and native code connected.
 Along with how does `ReactNative` using `JavaScriptCore`, how does a native UI component get drew and other interesting parts.